 UAS began tracking the impact of the pandemic on March 10, 2020.
 It also included follow-up surveys every two weeks between April 1 and June 9 .

-Hand washing, face masks, and going out
+Fox News viewers, face masks, and going out

 Participants were asked about their preventive behaviours over the past week, such as hand-washing and use of face coverings.
 They also answered questions about risky behaviours such as going out to bars or clubs, attending gatherings of more than 10 people, and visiting other people’s homes.